-- (a) To identify the trunk signaling in terms of the International Standards Organization (ISO), Open Systems Interconnection (OSI) model. - (b) To identify the structure and function of Message Signaling Units (MSU) and Fill In Signaling Units (FISU) and how to differentiate between them.
+- To analyze the trunk signaling in terms of the International Standards Organization (ISO), Open Systems Interconnection (OSI) model. - To investigate the structure and function of Message Signaling Units (MSU) and Fill In Signaling Units (FISU) and how to differentiate between them.